GBuenaflor/01azure-aks-ingresscontroller-agic/README.md

  - With Roles

 ------------------------------------------------------------------------------
-# 2. Create new DNS Zone , edit GoDaddy nameserver (assume you have Domain registered in Godaddy) to utilize Azure Name Servers
+# 2. Create new DNS Zone , edit external domain provider nameserver (assume you have Domain registered in GoDaddy) to utilize Azure Name Servers

 - Create new DNS Zone